First, you should take your complaint directly to the airline or airport.

 Both ADR bodies and PACT will advise you on whether they think you have a valid complaint, and

 if so will take it up with the business concerned.
-However, PACT do not have the legal powers to
+However, PACT cannot impose a decision on an airline while CAA-approved ADR bodies can.

 Before contacting either, you will need to have written to the company concerned first, and